 Confluent Maine provides uniform-wall, seamless precision tubing that meets the precise, exacting tolerances called for in the design and manufacture of flight critical components.

 When an airplane takes off, flies and lands, it is subject to six distinct types of structural stresses or forces: tension, which stretches the aircraft; compression, which crushes, shortens or flattens; shearing, the pressure created by two unaligned or opposing forces; bearing stress, the contact pressure between two surfaces (which if exceeded will cause shearing); torsion, the force that produces twisting; and bending, a combination of compression and tension.

 Aerospace engineers must take all these distinct forces into account when building a safe and reliable aircraft that is also fuel and cost efficient in its overall design.
-Tube Hollows International’s expert staff understands the importance of producing long, well balanced, uniform wall rotating parts for the aerospace industry.
-Our craftsman take pride in Tube Hollows International’s expertise and our ability to provide the highest quality precision seamless tubing on the market today.
+Confluent Maine’s expert staff understands the importance of producing long, well balanced, uniform wall rotating parts for the aerospace industry.
+Our craftsman take pride in Confluent Maine’s expertise and our ability to provide the highest quality precision seamless tubing on the market today.